ZZP12/CS7280_Network_Science/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena/M4L10_Social_Influence_and_Other_Network_Contagion_Phenomena.md

 Is it that the community structure facilitates or inhibits the diffusion of information on networks?

-To make this analysis more concrete, let us start with a quantitative definition of a network community structure:
+To make this analysis more concrete, let us start with __a quantitative definition of a network community structure__:

-We say that a set of nodes C forms a cluster (or community) of density p if **every node in that set has at least a fraction p of its neighbors in the set C**.
+> We say that a set of nodes C forms a cluster (or community) of density p if **every node in that set has at least a fraction p of its neighbors in the set C**.

 The visualization shows three such clusters of nodes, each of them containing four nodes, with density p=2/3.